catkin/catkin_tools/docs/verbs/catkin_build.rst

 ``catkin build`` -- Build Packages
 ==================================

-The ``build`` verb for the ``catkin`` command is used to build one or more  packages in a catkin workspace.
+The ``build`` verb is used to build one or more packages in a catkin workspace.
-Like most ``catkin`` verbs, the ``catkin build`` verb is context-aware.
+Like most verbs, ``build`` is context-aware.
 This means that it can be executed from within any directory contained by an *initialized* workspace.

-If a workspace is not yet initialized, ``catkin build`` can initialize it, but only if it is called from the workspace root and the default workspace structure is desired.
+If a workspace is not yet initialized, ``build`` can initialize it, but only if it is called from the workspace root and the default workspace structure is desired.

 Workspaces can also be built from arbitrary working directories if the user specifies the path to the workspace with the ``--workspace`` option.